Grammarian/SlackChannelTellTale/README.md

     export TARGET_CHANNEL_ID="#your-channel"

-`CHANNEL_PREFIXES` is a whitespace separated list of prefixes -- a new channel name must begin with one of these prefixes in order to generate a notification
+`CHANNEL_PREFIXES` is a whitespace separated list of prefixes -- a new channel name must begin with one of these prefixes in order to generate a notification.

+For example, if this is set to `"eng- biz- ops-"`, then a new channel `#biz-excel` would be reported, but `#pics-puppies` would not.

 If this is not set or is empty, *all* new channels will generate a notification.

-For example, if this is set to `"eng- biz- ops-"`, then a new channel `#biz-excel` would be reported, but `#pics-puppies` would not.

 `SLACK_BOT_TOKEN` is the token that allows your app to post messages. **REQUIRED**